unravelin/ravelinjs/README.md

             year: this.year.value,
             nameOnCard: this.nameOnCard.value,
         });

-        // TODO Save the card elsewhere.
-Might be a PSP API call.
-        // Might be some more encryption to be sent to your server too. saveCardElsewhere(...);

         // Avoid sending sensitive data to your server. this.pan.value = this.cvv.value = this.name.value = '';